TobiasSjoholm1995/BlockEditor/README.md

-# BlockEditor
+# Block Editor & Multi-Tool

-This is a Block Editor for Platform Racing 2.
+This repo contains both the Block Editor and the Multi-Tool.

-Only works for Windows.
+The Block Editor works only for Windows.

 Make sure to install the runtime .NET Core 3.1 https://dotnet.microsoft.com/en-us/download/dotnet/3.1

-Here is a video tutorial for the tool: https://www.youtube.com/watch?v=3FEkT4bA17Y
+Here is a video tutorial for the Block Editor: https://www.youtube.com/watch?v=3FEkT4bA17Y

-Now the code also include the Multi-Tool.
-Merged 2 of my old repos.